CDC drops 5-day isolation guidance for Covid-19, moving away from key strategy to quell infections | KRDO

 (CNN) — People who test positive for Covid-19 no longer need to routinely stay away from others for at least five days, according to new guidelines from the US Centers for Disease Control and Prevention issued Friday.
 The change ends a strategy from earlier in the pandemic that experts said has been important to controlling the spread of the infection.

-Namely, the CDC now says people who have Covid-19 should stay home until they’ve been fever-free without medication for at least 24 hours or their symptoms have been improving for 24 hours.
+Namely, the CDC now says people who have Covid-19 should stay home until they’ve been fever-free without medication for at least 24 hours and their symptoms have been improving for 24 hours.

 After that, it’s fine to resume regular activities, agency experts say.
 But they recommend that people take additional precautions for the next five days — including improving ventilation, masking and limiting close contact with others — to lower the risk of spreading the virus.